 Kick up your hummus with a bit of sweet and spicy in this easy-to-prepare Sriracha Hummus.

-When my husband and I married, we did what most people did.
-We registered for plates, utensils and kitchen gizmos without knowing anything about what we wanted.
-Most of what we requested on the registry was based on looks.
-It looks pretty.
-It looks nice.
+When I first got my home, I bought a lot of kitchen gizmos without knowing anything about what I wanted.
+Most of what I chose was based on looks.
+It looked pretty.
+It looked nice.
 Blah.
 Blah.
 Blah.

 Fast forward a few years and a few kids later and that pathetic blender is even more pathetic.
 Every time I made the kids a smoothie, the darn thing would get stuck and leak – from the bottom.
 I had to disassemble the pitcher and wash it after each use because the parts would get gross on me if I didn’t.
 It was a chore.